cognifog-eu/iot-edge-gw/README.md

 5. Fill the requested fields: i.e., broker, port, username, and password

 ### D.4.
 Mosquitto MQTT broker
-The Mosquitto MQTT broker container can be installed in the Raspberry Pi by following the steps from https://github.com/cognifog-eu/mqtt-broker.
+The configuration of the Mosquitto MQTT broker is described in https://github.com/cognifog-eu/mqtt-broker.

 ### D.5.
-(Optional) Portainer
+Portainer
 Once installed, the Portainer instance will be deployed into your local cluster in a few moments.
 Navigate to `http://[IP_ADDRESS]:30777` and you will see the home page where we need to set a new password.
 Add this and hit next.

 The following message may appear if Portainer is not configured just after its deployment: `Your Portainer instance timed out for security purposes.
 To re-enable your Portainer instance, you will need to restart Portainer.` In that case, it will be necessary to restart the Portainer deployment by typing: `kubectl rollout restart deployment portainer -n portainer`.